noiseprotocol/noise_spec/noise.md

  and sent after the branch number but before the length field.

  * **Stream termination**: Branch number 255 means an application data message which contains the end of the stream.
-Following Section 4.3, branch number 255 should trigger a call `MixKey(1, "EndOfStream")`.
+Before processing this message the party should perform a call `MixKey(255, "EndOfStream")`.

  * **Padding**: All encrypted payload plaintexts end with a 2-byte little endian unsigned integer specifying the number of preceding bytes that are padding